Special-K-s-Flightsim-Bots/DCSServerBot/README.md

   listen_port: 10042            # On which port should the bot listen to?
 Default is 10042
   autoupdate: true              # use the bots autoupdate functionality, default is false
   slow_system: false            # if you are using a slower PC to run your servers, you should set this to true (default: false)
-  preferred_master: true        # this node should be the preferred master node (only needed in a cluster configuration)
+  preferred_master: true        # cluster only: this node should be the preferred master node (default: false)
+  heartbeat: 30                 # cluster only: time for the heartbeat between the master and agent nodes to run (default: 30)
   DCS:
     installation: '%ProgramFiles%\\Eagle Dynamics\\DCS World OpenBeta Server'  # This is your DCS installation.
 Usually autodetected by the bot.
     autoupdate: true            # enable auto-update for your DCS servers.
 Default is false.